France ~ Dordogne & Gironde

 Season: April to November.

 Horses: The horses used are mostly locally bred French saddle horses of between 14.2hh and 15.2hh.
-They are well schooled, good-natured and a sensible but forward going and responsive ride.
-Saddles are either English, 'Maclellans' (which are a comfortable cross between an English and western saddle), with western style also available for those who wish.
-Most of the horses are ridden western style and are used to neck reining and to a light contact with the mouth.
-Saddle bags are provided when necessary.
-The horses are tacked up / prepared for you by your guide, Michel.
-Rides are normally limited to a maximum of 6 guests and are lead by Michel who is French and owns the horses.
-He is an experienced, knowledgeable guide, who speaks fluent English and has a real interest in local history, culture, food and wine.
+They are owned by your French guide, Michel, and are well schooled, good-natured and sensible but forward going and responsive to ride.
+Saddles are either English or 'Maclellan' style (a comfortable cross between an English and western saddle), with a few westerns available for those who wish.
+Most of the horses are ridden western style; they are used to neck reining and a light contact with the mouth.
+The horses are tacked up / prepared for rides by Michel and saddle bags are provided where necessary.
+Rides are normally limited to a maximum of 6 guests and are lead by Michel personally.
+He is an experienced, very knowledgeable guide, who speaks fluent English and has a real interest in the local history, culture, food and wine.

-Hours: Itineraries include riding on 4 or 5 days and there is usually between 4 and 6 hours riding a day (varies with itinerary) broken up with rests for lunch and sightseeing.
-The Caves & Castles in Malbec & Bordeaux rides include the most riding.
+Hours: Itineraries include riding on 4 or 5 days - varies - and usually between 4 and 6 hours a day (varies with itinerary) broken up with rests for lunch and sightseeing.
+The Caves & Castles in Malbec & The Bordeaux rides include the most riding.

-Pace and experience required: To join these rides you should have a reasonable amount of previous riding experience and be secure and comfortable on a well-schooled horse at a walk, trot and canter over varied terrain.
-The riding pace is relaxed, fairly slow to moderate overall (the Bordeaux ride offering the most chances to canter) so they are ideal for intermediate riders.
-Riding hours on Moulin de Labique and Chateau de Rouffiac rides, which are based from one hotel, can be tailored to suit so these programmes can suit more novice riders.
+Pace and experience required: To join one of these rides you should have a reasonable amount of previous riding experience and be secure and comfortable on a well-schooled horse riding with a group at a walk, trot and canter over varied terrain.
+The riding pace is relaxed - fairly slow to moderate overall (The Bordeaux Ride includes the most chances to canter) so these are ideal choices for riders of an intermediate standard or above.
+Riding hours on the itineraries that are based from one hotel - The Moulin de Labique and Chateau de Rouffiac Rides - can be tailored to suit so novice riders and those with more limited riding experience, can join these programmes.
 The rider weight limit is 86kgs (13 stone 7lbs).

 Accommodation is in a variety of good quality 3* and 4* hotels and chambres d'hotes.
-Hotels are typical of the region, comfortable, chosen for their charm and local character and all rooms have their own bathroom.
+Hotels are typical of the region; most are small, all are individual and they are chosen (as far as possible) for their charm, local character and / or food.
+All rooms have their own bathroom.
 Many of the hotels have an excellent restaurant and several have a swimming pool.
-Moulin de Labique and Chateau de Rouffiac, which are used as bases for some rides, have just 7 and 4 bedrooms respectively, all with individual bathroom, and there is a swimming pool at both.
+Moulin de Labique and Chateau de Rouffiac, which are used as the main base on some rides, have just 7 and 4 bedrooms respectively (all with own bathroom) and there is a swimming pool at both.
 Rates assume accommodation in twin rooms but single rooms are available at a supplement.

 Fortresses & Forests of the Dordogne (6 nights) - Euros 2775;